MMR-Solutions-AB/Code-test/README.md

 ### Where to implement your solutions:
 Write code in to the existing files in this project.
 Add files if you have to.

+### How To Get Started:
+This project is built with the full-stack framework MeteorJS.
+To run the program, do the following:

+1. Open your Terminal / Commandline.
+2. Navigate to the directory with the code.
+(Ex. ```` cd Code-test````)
+3. If it's your first time running the code, run the command ```` meteor npm install --save @babel/runtime ````
+4. After that has finished, to start the program, simply run the command ```` meteor ````
+5. If you have any issues or get error messages you're unfamiliar with, please refer to the MeteorJS documentation, linked above!

 ### Three Assignments:
 1. Use the JSON object called "data" from the file data.js.
 Display a card for each "color" in the data.
 Display the name of the color and a sample of the color.
 For the cards, you will find a template named card.html.
 Use this template when displaying the cards.